One workflow for everything before and after you write the draft

 A connected workflow avoids that overhead.

-Gixo Books keeps the book brief, chapter drafts, review, export, and edition planning inside one system.
+Gixo Folio keeps the book brief, chapter drafts, review, export, and edition planning inside one system.
 That makes self-publishing less about tool handoff and more about manuscript quality.

 For serious nonfiction and educational projects, that usually leads to a cleaner finish.